scala/scala-lang/blog/_posts/2016-12-07-implicit-function-types.md

 tedious to define all those intermediate parameters and to pass them along to where they are eventually consumed.

-Implicit parameters solve one half of the problem.
-Implicit parameters do not have to be propagated using boilerplate code; the compiler takes care of that.
+_Implicit parameters_ solve one half of the problem.
+They do not have to be propagated using boilerplate code; the compiler takes care of that.
 This makes them practical in many scenarios where plain parameters would be too cumbersome.
 For instance, type classes would be a lot less popular if one would have to pass all dictionaries by hand.
 Implicit parameters are also very useful as a general context passing mechanism.
 For instance in the _dotty_ compiler, almost every function takes an implicit context parameter which defines all elements relating to the current state of the compilation.
 This is in my experience much better than the cake pattern because it is lightweight and can express context changes in a purely functional way.

 The main downside of implicit parameters is the verbosity of their declaration syntax.
 It's hard to illustrate this with a smallish example,